purpletechceo/purpletech-soen341projectF2023/Sprint 2/Minute Meetings/purpletech_Sprint2_Meeting1_10-12-2023.md

 4. **Submission and Deadlines:** The team clarified submission deadlines and expectations for Sprint 2.

 ## Accomplishments
 - Detailed planning and assignment of core features and subtasks.
 - Discussion on writing comprehensive acceptance tests.
 - Progress review and issue deliberation for each core feature.
 - Clarifications on labeling of tests and tracking progress.
-- Clear plans for the upcoming follow-up meeting on October 24th.
+- Clear plans for the upcoming follow-up meeting on October 21th.

 ## Closing

-The meeting concluded with an understanding of the tasks ahead and the importance of continuous collaboration and communication.
+The meeting concluded with an understanding of the tasks ahead and continuous collaboration and communication will be .
 We are committed to meeting our deadlines and ensuring the success of Sprint 2.

 *Meeting minutes recorded by Oyeyimika.*